PaperPrototype/Intro-Coding-and-Computers/README.md

 # Intro to Coding and Computers
+The course is available on our prototype courses website here https://thawing-brook-50577.herokuapp.com/course/2

 An intro to coding and how computers work

 For beginners and intermediate programmers seeking a deeper understanding of how computers work as well as how to code, AKA Computer Science!